AuraSA2439/Radiology-Information-System/README.md

 # Radiology-Information-System
-A dashboard based radiology information system complete with it's CRUD.
+A HTML/CSS dashboard based radiology information system complete with it's CRUD and Javascript to allow interactiveness.